eXascaleInfolab/bench-vldb20/README.md

 ##### Experimental: prerequirsies and dependencies (macOS)

-- If you don't have a possibility to run the benchmark on a Linux machine, it's possible to make it work on macOS with a few caveats:
+- It's highly recommended to run the benchmark on linux, GUI is not necessary, everuthing is CLI-only.
+Output files with plots can be just copied afterwards to be viewed on any machine.
+If you don't have a possibility to run the benchmark on Linux, it's possible to make it work on macOS with a few caveats:
 - - TRMF algorithm doesn't work with octave, so it will be disabled.
 - - The installation can take a really long time.
 The longest processes are installation of LLVM with brew and compilation of mlpack since brew doesn't contain this one.
 - macOS 10.13 or higher, homebrew